Millennium (journal): History

 Millennium was established in 1971 by F. S. Northedge and a group of students from the Grimshaw Club.
 It is based at the LSE Department of International Relations.

 Editorship

 Millennium has been a student-run journal since its foundation.
 Postgraduate students at the LSE continue to edit and manage the journal, with a new team editing each volume.
-Since 2020, PhD students from the wider University of London (UoL) have been able to attend the weekly held editorial board meetings and, since the 2022 elections, PhD students from UoL have been able to run for any of the editorial positions (editor, deputy editor, and reviews article editor) The current editors for Vol. 53 are Kinti (Pablo) Orellana Matute (Queen Mary University of London), Pauline Zerla (King's College London) and Woohyeok Seo (London School of Economics).
-It is the first time in the history of the journal that two out of the three lead editors are doctoral students affiliated with an institution outside the LSE IR Department.
+Since 2020, PhD students from the wider University of London (UoL) have been able to attend the weekly held editorial board meetings and, since the 2022 elections, PhD students from UoL have been able to run for any of the editorial positions (editor, deputy editor, and reviews article editor) The current editors for Vol. 55 are Anastasia Barclay (Queen Mary University of London), Kazimier Lim (London School of Economics) and Madita Standke-Erdmann (King's College London).
+It has become common for the journal that at least one out of the three lead editors are doctoral researchers affiliated with an institution outside the LSE IR Department and from a University of London (UoL) institution.